kir-dev/pek-infinity/.github/copilot/Memory-Bank/architecture/03-middleware-layering.md

    └─ Decode JWT → user info
    └─ Inject user into context
   ↓
-2️⃣ routingMiddleware (NEW for enterprise)
+2️⃣ routingMiddleware (NEW for worker)
    └─ Determine which instances user has access to
    └─ For each instance:
    │   ├─ Fetch instance JWT from cache (or refresh)